24 Bankruptcy Filings Chalked Up to COVID-19

 - Filing date: Aug.
 12, 2020

-Florida-based discount department-store chain Stein Mart (SMRTQ, $0.01) started its business in 1908.
-Since then, it expanded from its first store in Mississippi across 30 different states.
-Before its bankruptcy, it operated 279 locations as well as an e-commerce website.
+Florida-based discount department-store chain Stein Mart has been in business since 1908.
+In that time, it has expanded from its first store in Mississippi across 30 different states.
+It now operates 279 locations as well as an e-commerce website.

-However, the chain had courted an older demographic – one that didn't rush to return to stores as pandemic lockdowns were lifted in the same numbers that younger shoppers did.
+However, the chain had courted an older demographic – one that hasn't rushed to return to stores as pandemic lockdowns were lifted in the same numbers that younger shoppers have.
 The company was already in trouble and exploring privatization in 2018, but the coronavirus pandemic dealt it a killer blow.

 Stein Mart filed for Chapter 11 bankruptcy on Aug.
-12. The company launched liquidation sales and is permanently closing all of its brick-and-mortar locations.
+12. The company launched liquidation sales and will permanently close all of its brick-and-mortar locations.

 - Headquarters: Playa Vista, California